Start your digital marketing career today with a Professional Diploma in Digital Marketing. Download a brochure today.

 We’ve already talked about how demand for digital marketing professionals is exceeding supply.
 In traditional economics we all know what happens next – the value of the product increases along with the price.
 When you’re working in a fruitful industry with a large skills shortage you can think of yourself like a commodity – and negotiate your salary accordingly.

 Your digital skills are in demand further afield too.
-This inspiring video highlights the key skills American businesses are seeking and the salaries you can expect to earn:
+This inspiring video highlights the key skills American businesses are seeking and the salaries you can expect to earn.

-4. You Can KickStart Your Own Career
+4. Kickstart Your Career Easily

 In more traditional careers like advertising you’d have to wait for a coveted internship or graduate placement to open up so you can gain experience and create your own portfolio.
 The digital marketing world, however, provides a host of opportunities for you to kickstart your own career before you even set foot in a workplace.